Active Duty Staff

 Marine Officer Instructor

-Captain David A. Merles enlisted in the Marine Corps in 1996 and attended Marine Recruit Training at MCRD Parris Island, SC.
+Major David A. Merles enlisted in the Marine Corps in 1996 and attended Marine Recruit Training at MCRD Parris Island, SC.
 Upon graduation from recruit training and subsequent assignment as an Aviation Operations Specialist, he reported to Marine Aviation Training Support Group in NAS Meridian, MS and was meritoriously promoted to Lance Corporal for graduating as the class honor graduate.
-Captain Merles received orders to 1st Marine Aircraft Wing (1st MAW) and reported for duty with the Future Operations section, 1st MAW G-3 and was meritoriously promoted to Corporal.
-Captain Merles received a Secretary of the Navy nomination to the Naval Academy Preparatory School in Newport, RI and attended the school until receiving orders to the Marine Enlisted Commissioning Education Program (MECEP) Preparatory School in San Diego, CA. Captain Merles graduated from the Citadel in Charleston, SC with a Business Administration degree and received his commission on 20 December 2002.
+Major Merles received orders to 1st Marine Aircraft Wing (1st MAW) and reported for duty with the Future Operations section, 1st MAW G-3 and was meritoriously promoted to Corporal.
+Major Merles received a Secretary of the Navy nomination to the Naval Academy Preparatory School in Newport, RI and attended the school until receiving orders to the Marine Enlisted Commissioning Education Program (MECEP) Preparatory School in San Diego, CA. Major Merles graduated from the Citadel in Charleston, SC with a Business Administration degree and received his commission on 20 December 2002.

 Assistant Marine Officer Instructor